Message from the Chair

 In my role as department chair, I love being an ambassador, not only for this fine department, but also for the fields of electrical and computer engineering in general.
 In my view, electrical engineers defined the twentieth century, all the way from universal electrical power and global telecommunications to computers and the Internet.
 The world today would be a quite different place were it not for the efforts of the brilliant professionals who figured out how to push electrons around for the benefit of humankind.
 Our catch phrase here is “Thank an electrical/computer engineer.”
 I invite you to do just that the next time you turn on a light switch, pick up a phone, watch a hockey game on TV, or send an email halfway around the world.
 I am proud to be a part of this profession and proud that Michigan Tech grads were there every step of the way.

-Our department has 28 faculty members, about 600 undergraduate and 150 graduate students, and about $3 million in externally funded research grants and contracts.
+Our department has 28 faculty members, about 600 undergraduate and 250 graduate students, and about $2M in externally funded research grants and contracts.
 We are about much more than numbers, though.
-Our mission is to educate the next generation of electrical and computer engineers and to bring about technological innovations in electrical energy, computer systems, applied physics, signal processing, and wireless communication that are critical to the economic competitiveness of the US and the state of Michigan.
+Our mission is to educate the next generation of electrical and computer engineers and to bring about technological innovations in electrical energy, computer systems, applied physics, signal processing, and industrial control that are critical to the economic competitiveness of the US and the state of Michigan.
 As a student, parent, employer, alumnus, or research sponsor, you can be a part of that mission, too.
 We’re all in this together.
 I invite you to get to know us, and if you see something you like—or don’t like—feel free to drop me a line.

 Daniel R. Fuhrmann